crowdcode-de/jndi-properties-factory/README.md

         </bindings>
     </subsystem>

-Add your properties file into the de/crowdcode/jndi/properties folder.
+Add your properties files into the de/crowdcode/jndi/properties folder.

 # License